Jordi-Allepuz/Jordi-Allepuz/README.md

 - 💪 Taking external courses about KOTLIN, PHYTON

-- 😄 Interested in work like Mobile App Developer or Cybersecurity Consultant and Analyst
+- 😄 Interested in work like Mobile App Developer

 - 📫 You can contact me **valencianu@gmail.com**